toladata/Knowledgebase/2-getting-started/preparing-for-toladata.md

 * **Tier I**: _Minimum requirements_, are those things that must be in place before an organization is ready for a rollout of TolaData.

-* **Tier II**: _Best practices_, is a list of tools, practices, and skill sets that make an organization better prepared and equipped for adopting the TolaData system.
+* **Tier II**: _Best practices_, is a list of tools, practices, and skill sets that make an organization better prepared and equipped for adopting TolaData.

-* **Tier III**: _Organization Self-Assessment_, is a set of questions to assess the current state of a country’s processes, procedures, capacity, and what type of support an organization will need for rollout.
+* **Tier III**: _Team Self-Assessment_, is a set of questions to assess the current state of a team’s processes, procedures, capacity, and what type of support a team will need for rollout.

-These three tiers of “readiness” will help the TolaData team make decisions about how a roll out plan might need to be adapted for a specific organization team, and what kind of support will be required to ensure a successful implementation of the system.
+These three tiers of readiness will help the TolaData team develop a rollout plan might need to be adapted for a specific team's needs, and what kind of support will be required to ensure a successful implementation of the system.

 ---

 ## TIER I: MINIMUM REQUIREMENTS

-* Organizational leadership buy-in including by program managers and M&E leads
+* Team leadership buy-in including Program and M&E leads
 * Dedicated organization administrator and in-country resources for onboarding and support
 * Staff time commitment toward preparations to go-live and post-training support